WILDCAT

 Definition: a rich, powerful, or very successful business person

-Sentence: John D. Rockefeller was a magnate who was never too busy
+Sentence: John D. Rockefeller was a magnate who was never too busy to give a

 shoeshine boy a dime for his troubles.